pvdz/preval/tests/_tofix/go_away.md

 ## Todos triggered

-- Support string.charCodeAt when the arg is not a string literal
+- (todo) Support string.charCodeAt when the arg is not a string literal

 ## Globals